rahil627/my-programming-stuff/langs/_to-programming-languages.md

  - manual memory management via "raw" pointers (no references?) and the const key-word
  - *not* **object-oriented**
    - and interestingly, it forces you to write in a simple, top-to-bottom way, making programs, even if it's just a giant single file, rather easy to read, as opposed to being forced to create a ton of "objects", most of which don't make sense.
 With less freedom and more constraint, you are able to do what is needed without thinking about how to do it.
 There's a whole philosophy about this vocalized by Casey Muratori and his hand-made network.
 And indeed, it makes C libraries much easier to follow along than C++ libraries:
+ - no string class!, "C-strings" are just arrays of chars
  - has header files, which is annoying, but it seems nowadays people just write everything in the header file!
  - Raylib is quite beautiful: simple, straight-forward, because there's really no other way to do it
  - OpenFrameworks also has Raylib's beauty (not sure if it's C or C++ tho..)
  - now, i'm not sure if i'd want to write a game in that style, *i loved FlashPunk!, i love my objects! ;(*, but i sorta see why straight up simple C results in very good code, dividing data from functions, ending up to be more modular, more re-usable, and most importantly, easy to follow

 ## newer stuff

+### C replacements / manual memory management
 **Zig**
+  - a C replacement
+  - explicit about using the allocator to allocate the heap...
   - from the site:
   - page 1:
     - No hidden control flow